 If you’re worried about a burning smell coming from where the meter is located, hot wires or flickering lights, you must call your local network operator straight away.
 They will arrange an emergency appointment and come out as soon as possible.

 Will a smart meter avoid utility fraud?

 A smart meter can still be tampered with which can be unsafe.
-It must be reported right away.
+If you suspect that your smart meter has been subject to utility fraud, you must report it to your supplier and the authorities right away.

 If you’re looking for a new gas, electricity, or meter connection, disconnection, alternation, diversion, or removal for your home or business, contact our team today.
 Call 0330 158 8302.